eswotinsky/heroes-interface/README.md

 • Certain data is currently missing from the data set, including images for recently-released heroes as well as all ability icon images.

-• Ability display is inelegant for the select few heroes with more than one set of abilities bound to the Q, W, and E hotkeys.
+• Ability display is inelegant for the select few heroes with more than one set of abilities bound to the Q, W, and E hotkeys (e.g. Valeera's visible vs. stealthed states).

 ### License